 Augsburg demonstrates its commitments through the work of four signature centers: the Christensen Center for Vocation, the Center for Global Education, the Sabo Center for Citizenship and Learning, and the Strommen Center for Meaningful Work.

-Augsburg’s undergraduate program of liberal arts and sciences is offered on both a traditional weekday schedule and a non-traditional weekend and evening schedule.
+Augsburg’s undergraduate program of liberal arts and sciences is offered on both a traditional weekday schedule and a non-traditional evening schedule.
 Augsburg offers master’s degree programs in business, education, leadership, nursing, physician assistant studies, creative writing, music therapy, and social work, and a doctoral program in nursing practice.
 For more information, go to Undergraduate admissions / Adult undergraduate admission / Graduate admissions.

 Augsburg’s Minneapolis campus surrounds Murphy Square, the oldest park in Minneapolis.
 The University of Minnesota West Bank campus and one of the city’s largest medical complexes – the University of Minnesota Medical Center, Fairview – are adjacent to Augsburg, with the Mississippi River and the Seven Corners theatre district just a few blocks away.
 Convenient bus routes run by the campus, and two Hiawatha Line light rail stations are just blocks away.

 In addition to its Minneapolis campus, Augsburg has a branch campus in Rochester, Minn, located at Bethel Lutheran Church.